 FAU Harbor Branch ForEverglades Scholarship

-The FAU Harbor Branch ForEverglades scholarships are open to full-time graduate research students from Florida Atlantic University pursuing degrees in sciences and engineering.
-The scholarship will be available for FAU graduate students that have a Harbor Branch Oceanographic Institute (HBOI) research faculty advisor (chair of the student’s thesis or dissertation committee).
-FAU graduate students that have a HBOI research faculty member that is a committee member on their thesis and dissertation would be eligible if the research ties into HBOI and Everglades Foundation research.
+The FAU HBOI ForEverglades scholarships are open to full-time graduate students from Florida Atlantic University (FAU) pursuing degrees in sciences and engineering conducting Greater Everglades related research.
+Preference will be given to students enrolled in an FAU Marine Science and Oceanography degree program who have a Harbor Branch Oceanographic Institute (HBOI) research faculty advisor (chair of the student’s thesis or dissertation committee).
+FAU graduate students with HBOI faculty member/s serving on their thesis and dissertation research advisory committee would be eligible if the research ties into HBOI and Everglades Foundation research areas.
 Applications from FAU graduate students not linked to HBOI will be examined on a case by case basis.

-FAU Harbor Branch ForEverglades scholarships provide up to $20,000/year (PhD level) and $10,000/year (MSc level) for stipends, tuition fees, travel and other research-related expenses.
+FAU HBOI ForEverglades scholarships provide up to $20,000/year (PhD level) and $10,000/year (MSc level) towards research assistantship stipends, tuition fees, travel, and other research-related expenses.
 The amount of money associated with the scholarship is subject to change.
 The number of scholarships depends on the number and quality of applications.
 The duration of this scholarship is set for 12 months.

 Areas of Special Interest

 In general, the Everglades Foundation and FAU HBOI will support research related to Everglades restoration aimed at advancing our knowledge on Everglades physical, chemical or biological processes, or economic impacts of environmental changes.
-The Foundation and HBOI has identified several specific research areas that are also of special interest:
+The Greater Everglades includes issues at locations such as the Indian River Lagoon, St. Lucie Estuary, Caloosahatchee Estuary, Everglades Protection Area, Florida Bay, Lake Okeechobee and surrounding areas, and Kissimmee watershed.
+The Foundation and HBOI have identified several specific research areas that are of special interest: